resc2801/zCurve/README.md

 The Morton code of a multi-dimensional data point is calculated by bitwise interlacing the binary representations of its coordinate values.

-pyMorton provides two functions for handling the encoding and decoding of data points with _arbitrary_ dimensionality and _arbitrary_ coordinate size:
+zCurve provides two functions for handling the encoding and decoding of data points with _arbitrary_ dimensionality and _arbitrary_ coordinate size:

 ```python
 interlace(*data_point: int, dims: int = None, bits_per_dim: int = None) -> int